Vilayil

 Vilayil is a small village in Kerala, India, near the cities of Kondotty, Kizhisseri and Areekode.
 The village is under the jurisdiction of the Muthuvallur and Cheekode Grama panchayats.

-Facilities

-Vilayil has a Primary Health Centre,a post office and six educational institutions: V.P.A.U.P.s.
-(Vilayil Parappur); G.L.P.S (Vilayil Parappur); and Panat A.M.L.P School Vilayil.GOVT LOWER PRIMARY SCHOOL VILAYIL PARAPPUR.
-CBMS LP School Vilayil Parappur.

-Kondotty GOVT.arts and science college -VILAYIL PARAPPUR.

 Geography

 There are many natural small canals that flow near Vilayil.
 One of the rivers is Vachal.
 The main attraction of Vilayil is Rudrani Mala (Hill).

 Notable people

 Vilayil Faseela a notable singer specialised in Mappila Songs was born in Vilayil.
 Previously she was known as Vilayil Valsala prior to her conversion to Islam.